Book review: The checklist manifesto

 Gawande is an excellent writer in every sense of the word.
 I enjoy his pieces in The New Yorker and elsewhere.
 But this book would have been better suited at actual manifesto length (50-100 pages) or structured less on Gawande and more on his subject.
 Unlike medicine where his insider observations fascinate, here on more ordinary subjects his personal narrative isn’t sufficient to power an entire book.

-13 thoughts on “Book review: The checklist manifesto
+15 Responses to “Book review: The checklist manifesto”

 If you listen to radio conversations for commercial airlines or military pilots the words are exchanged in double sentences.